SoftFever/OrcaSlicer/doc/developer-reference/How-to-wiki.md

 Each wiki page should have a clear objective, which helps determine the structure of the content.
 After a brief introduction, use one of the following formats:

 - **Step-by-Step Guide:** Organize content into sections and subsections for tasks requiring sequential actions (e.g., calibration procedures).
-- **GUI-Based Reference:** If sequence isn’t crucial, structure the content following Orca Slicer’s GUI.
+- **GUI-Based Reference:** If sequence isn’t crucial, structure the content following OrcaSlicer’s GUI.
 This format works well for configurable settings or feature overviews.
   - Example: Explain **Layer Height** before **Initial Layer Height**, as the former applies globally while the latter is specific to the first layer.

 ## Commands and Code Blocks